mrezabayat/iamsorush/content/posts/gcp-azure-budget-vm.md

 my .Net core  app.
 The price was very cheap £1 ($1.29) for 12 months and then £5 ($6.47)/month.
-I fell for the good price, but when I passed the fancy well marketed home page, the control panel for deploying the app had no user guide, everything was slow, the system was 32-bit, and you'd get more help from a baker than their customer service.
+I fell for the good price, but when I passed the fancy well marketed home page, the control panel for deploying the app had no user guide, everything was slow, the system was 32-bit, and you'd get more help from a baker than their technical customer service.
 After days of trial and error I figured that out; I might write a post in detail about how I published the app eventually.